ekqt/ekqtblog/src/data/understanding-color-schemes.md

 Instead of `color: var(--text1-light)` use `color: var(--text1)`.
 All adapting and pivoting of colors is done much higher level in the CSS.

 Diving in, the light theme's connective styles in the following code block, connect a generic custom property with the light theme specific color.
-Now all uses of `var(--brand)` will use the light brand color.
+Now, all uses of `var(--brand)` will use the light brand color.

 ### Light theme (auto)